perfectsense/brightspot-tutorial/README.md

 # Brightspot Tutorial

 This repository serves as the quickest way to get started trying out [Brightspot](https://www.brightspot.com) and unlocking the power given to developers on the platform.
-The example project depends on the Brightspot libraries and will serve as the baseline for many of the tutorials found on the [documentation site](http://docs.brightspot.com).
+The example project depends on the Brightspot libraries and will serve as the baseline for many of the tutorials found on the [Brightspot Docs Site](http://docs.brightspot.com).

 ## Quick Start